 ABOUT THE ARTIST

-Kathleen’s work has been shown in galleries in Wisconsin, Utah, Nevada, Arizona, Oregon, Illinois and New Mexico and is also in various private collections.
-Her murals are throughout the U.S.
+Kathleen’s work has been exhibited in Wisconsin, Illinois, Nevada, Utah, Arizona, Washington DC and New Mexico and is in private collections across the United States and several countries.